Piriaco/rebuildwebex/README.md

 ## TODO

-- Build native binary for MacOS.
+- Build native binary for MacOS once the Carbon driver is completely available in 64 bits.
 - Build native binary for Linux without need to install any dependencies (There is a bug in mkbundle that do not embed the necessary libraries properly).